raviqqe/stak/doc/src/content/docs/no-std-no-alloc.md

 ## Installing the Stak Scheme library without `std` and `alloc` features

 To disable `std` and `alloc` features of the Stak Scheme library, you need to disable its default features first in your crate's `Cargo.toml` file.
-This is because the Stak Scheme library enables the features by default.
-In the `features` field of the dependency entry, list up all the features you need.
+This is because the Stak Scheme library enables these features by default.
+After that, list up all the other features you need in the `features` field of the dependency entry.

 For a full list of features available, see [the Rust documentation of the `stak` crate](https://docs.rs/stak).